Dyscalculia at a UK university: one student's story

 What is dyscalculia?

-As a person with dyscalculia, were you nervous about applying to university?
+Were you nervous about applying to university?

 Did you mention your dyscalculia in your application?

-Have you found teaching staff to be supportive?
+Have teaching staff been supportive?

 Are there other students at your uni with dyscalculia or similar conditions?